-Use this screen to update the firmware or user interface to the latest version.
+Use this screen to update the firmware or user interface to the latest versions.
+Download the upgrade file from the SMC web site (www.smc.com) and save it to your hard drive.
 In the Firmware File field, click Browse to look for the downloaded file.
 Click APPLY.
 Check the Status page Information section to confirm that the upgrade process was successful.